Hormones

 Autoimmunity is a HUGE topic, but the main takeaway is this: YOUR BODY IS NOT “CONFUSED.”
 (It’s way more brilliant than that!)

 With thyroid autoimmunity, your immune system is trying to deal with a REAL issue (food sensitivities, infections, trauma, toxins, etc.), and your thyroid is getting caught up in the crossfire.
 Addressing the root issue(s) allows you to put the autoimmune process into remission, and this is absolutely worth your time and effort!
+Read more about the 7 root causes of illness here.

 #4: Transportation Issue